wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

 QUESTION: Can the exam be taken remotely?
 The CSA <a target="_blank" href="https://github.com/cloudsecurityalliance/ctpd">Cloud Trust Protocol Daemon protoype inactive?</a>

-The CCSK is an open-book, online exam, completed in 90 minutes.
+The CCSK is an <strong>open-book, online exam</strong>, completed in 90 minutes.
 Purchasing the exam costs $395 (free to veterans) for two test attempts, which you will have 2 years to use.
 The minimum passing score is 80%.

 Of the 60 multiple-choice vendor-neutral questions selected randomly from the CCSK question pool in v4 of the exam available December 1, 2017: